Use reference images to influence video subject, style, or identity without exact frame control

 spend OpenRouter credits.

-The video models endpoint does not expose a dedicated structured reference-image field for every provider.
-Confirm reference support from the model description or current docs before you submit:
+The video models endpoint does not expose a dedicated structured reference-image

 For bytedance/seedance-2.0-fast, the model list can confirm the example